nanoframework/nanoFramework.Device.Bluetooth/README.md

 The data received is a array of bytes and this is formatted as required by characteristic.
 This could be a single value of Int16, Int32, string etc. or it could be a number of different values.

-This shows the reading of a single Int32 value from buffer and returns and error if wrong number of bytes has been supplied.
+This shows the reading of a single Int32 value from buffer and returns an error if the wrong number of bytes has been supplied.

 ```csharp